jorgeas80/angular-cli-starter/README.md

 # AngularCliApp

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.
+It includes the file .vscode/launch.json, with the debug configuration for angular-cli.

+Debugging angular-cli applications with VSCode is not obvious because of [this bug](https://github.com/angular/angular-cli/issues/2453).
+The angular-cli team will hopefully fix the problem.
+But meanwhile, you can use this launch.json file.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.